Tough Decisions: This Christmas Business Was Harder Than You Think

 Details Matter

 I think it’s interesting that, even under the protection of the Most High, Joseph and Mary still had to make decisions about where to go; they still had to take action to be obedient.
-They had been warned of Herod’s treachery and had to get up at night and escape to Egypt, to live among strangers in a strange land.
+They had been warned of Herod’s treachery and had to get up at night and escape to Egypt.
+They were told to take a long and difficult journey, and to go live among strangers in a strange land.
 It doesn’t say they were told HOW to do those things.
-They were certainly vulnerable and in danger, but they trusted God and responded to His word.
-I’m sure that those weeks were lonely and fearful, and that there were moments of doubt and uncertainty for the young couple as they began their life together.
+They were certainly vulnerable and in danger.
+They were a young couple confronted with difficult choices in a very uncertain world; but they trusted God and responded to His word.
+I’m sure those following weeks were lonely and fearful, and that there were moments of doubt and difficulty for the young couple as they began their life together.

 Perhaps there is something in their story for us.
 A walk with God is not a magical Union that takes place in spiritual realms; it is a journey through hard times in an uncertain world where bad things can happen.
 I think it’s instructive that Mary and Joseph 1) listened to God’s word to them; 2) made decisions based on what He said; and 3) demonstrated obedience to God by acting upon his instruction.
 You think maybe we could learn from that?
 If it worked for Joseph and Mary, maybe it would work for us.